jesusroap/jesusroap.academicpages.github.io/_pages/cv.md

 Work experience
 ======
 * mar.
 2022 - jun.
 2022: Desarrollador Junior, Proximate Apps
-  * Solución de bugs en los proyectos de la empresa con las tecnologías Angular y Java.
+  * Bug solution in the company's projects with Angular and Java technologies.
-  * Desarrollo de componentes en iOS con el lenguaje Swift.
+  * Development of components in iOS with the Swift language.

 * jul.
 2022 - sept.
 2023: Ingeniero Junior, Digital Ware
-  * Desarrollo de componentes nuevos y solución de bugs en los proyectos de la empresa con metodologías ágiles como Scrum y siguiendo los principios SOLID, utilizando las tecnologías SQL Server, Angular y .NET.
+  * Development of new components and bug resolution in the company's projects with agile methodologies such as Scrum and following the SOLID principles, using SQL Server, Angular and .NET technologies.
-  * Manejo de la herramienta Azure DevOps para la gestión de versiones y el despliegue de los desarrollos.
+  * Management of the Azure DevOps tool for version management and deployment of developments.

 Skills
 ======